citrontruc/snake-gaming-campus/README.md

 This project uses the Raylib library.

-You can launch the project by typing the command
+You can launch the project by going in the Game folder and typing the command
 ```bash
 dotnet run .
 ```